 By Jenny Potter

-I am the Executive Assistant for the Director or Water Quality (DWQ) as well as the division’s Support Staff Supervisor.
-I am a records officer and notary for the division, and I have been with DWQ for 2 years.
-Prior to working with DWQ, I worked for the Division of Child and Family Services and the Juvenile Justice System.
-I have a degree in Criminal Justice, but will have my BA in Business Management with an emphasis in human resources in the coming year.
+I am the Executive Assistant for the Executive Director of DEQ.
+I am a records officer and notary for the division, and I have been with DEQ for five years.
+Prior to working with DEQ, I worked for the Division of Child and Family Services and the Juvenile Justice System.
+I have a degree in Criminal Justice, a BA in Business Management with an emphasis in human resources, and am a Certified Public Manager through the State of Utah.
 I love what I do, but love my family more, and anytime I can spend with them outside is time well spent.
 You can find me and my husband Jeremy and our children camping, hiking, fishing or any other outdoor recreational activity we can enjoy in our beautiful state!